georgpreissl/contao-imagefilter/README.md

 # Contao imagefilter
-Filter effects for the contao backend filemanager
+Apply filter effects to images in the contao backend filemanager